-Slowing down to stroll through the neon of Cars Land at night, or having some lobster nachos during a midday break.
+Slowing down to stroll through the neon of Cars Land or Pixar Pier at night, or having some lobster nachos during a midday break.
 In other words, this is a rough blueprint of our favorite things to do in an “ideal day” at Disney California.
 Note that this assumes moderate crowds (check out our When to Visit Disneyland post for more on crowd levels).
 On a really busy day, you might not be able to finish this entire touring plan…

 Late Morning Attractions: Dark Rides – Late morning makes for a good time to fill in with some dark rides!
 Unfortunately, Disney California Adventure only has two dark rides.

 Hit The Little Mermaid ~ Ariel’s Undersea Adventure and Monsters, Inc. Ride & Go Seek next, possibly stopping into Animation Academy while in the neighborhood.
-Your next FastPass after Grizzly River Run should be California Screamin’ or Toy Story Mania, if you happened to miss one of those attractions earlier due to long waits.

 Trust us, it’s science.
 Note that we’d recommend these regardless, so don’t disregard this if you didn’t have a drink at the bar.
-Hopefully, your FastPass for Grizzly River Run is ready by this time, too.

 Dusk: Back to Cars Land – Yes, actually it does get better than that.
 Just after the official sunset time each night, the Cars Land Sh-Boom lighting moment occurs.
 This is one of those special, wow moments that you don’t want to miss.
 You won’t find it labeled as an attraction on the park map or even listed on the Times Guide, but it very well might end up being a highlight of your day.